Definition: Performance Appraisal Process is a well-thought step by step approach of evaluating the performance of the employees.

 - Job analysis and Job description

-- Communicate performance standards
+- Communicate performance standards to the employees

 - Measuring actual performance